Assigned Date: Monday, Jan. 26, 2015

 Due Date: Friday, Jan.
 30, 2015

-- Be able to edit and run a Python program using the JEM or IDLE integrated development environment (IDE).
+- Edit and run a Python program using the JEM integrated development environment (IDE).

 - Interact with simple Python programs that produce output and do arithmetic.

-In general, you should comment any variable, obscure statement, block of code, etc. you create.
+You should comment any variable, obscure statement, block of code, etc. you create.
+Follow the textbook examples on how to document code.

 Additionally, your code should always have header documentation that explains what the program does, in general terms.